sylvainpelissier/risc-v_crypto_extension/README.md

 $ docker run -p:128:128 acceleration
 ```

-The binary `aes` have to be shared with the participants but not the Python file `aes_encrypt.py`, it contains the flag.
+The binary `challenge/aes` have to be shared with the participants but not the Python file `challenge/aes_encrypt.py`, it contains the flag.

 # Solution